 On February 13, 1633, Italian philosopher, astronomer and mathematician Galileo Galilei arrives in Rome to face charges of heresy for advocating Copernican theory, which holds that the Earth revolves around the Sun.
 Galileo officially faced the Roman Inquisition in April of that same year and agreed to plead guilty in exchange for a lighter sentence.
 Put under house arrest indefinitely by Pope Urban VIII, Galileo spent the rest of his days at his villa in Arcetri, near Florence, before dying on January 8, 1642.

-Galileo, the son of a musician, was born February 15, 1564, in Pisa, Italy.
+Galileo, the son of a musician, was born February 15, 1564, in Pisa, in what is today known as Italy.
 He entered the University of Pisa planning to study medicine, but shifted his focus to philosophy and mathematics.
 In 1589, he became a professor at Pisa for several years, during which time he demonstrated that the speed of a falling object is not proportional to its weight, as Aristotle had believed.
 According to some reports, Galileo conducted his research by dropping objects of different weights from the Leaning Tower of Pisa.
-From 1592 to 1630, Galileo was a math professor at the University of Padua, where he developed a telescope that enabled him to observe lunar mountains and craters, the four largest satellites of Jupiter and the phases of Jupiter.
+From 1592 to 1630, Galileo was a math professor at the University of Padua, where he developed a telescope that enabled him to observe lunar mountains and craters, the four largest moons of Jupiter and the phases of Venus.
 He also discovered that the Milky Way was made up of stars.
 Following the publication of his research in 1610, Galileo gained acclaim and was appointed court mathematician at Florence.

 Today, Galileo is recognized for making important contributions to the study of motion and astronomy.
 His work influenced later scientists such as the English mathematician and physicist Sir Isaac Newton, who developed the law of universal gravitation.
 In 1992, the Vatican formally acknowledged its mistake in condemning Galileo.